microsoft/BotBuilder-Samples/samples/javascript_nodejs/50.teams-conversation-bot/README.md

 - In the bar at the top of Teams search for and select ```App Studio```
 - Click the ```Manifest editor``` tab
 - Click ```Import an existing app```
-- Navigate to and select the zip file that you made in the previous step
+- Navigate to and select the `manifest.json` file from the previous step
 - Click on the `TeamsConversationBot` card
 - Click ```Test and distribute``` on the left hand side
 - Click the ```Install``` button